skedgeme/wrecker/examples/Client.md

   } deriving (Eq, Show, Generic, FromJSON)
 ```

-Since the JSON is so uniform, we can use `aeson`s generic instances.
+Since the JSON is so uniform, we can use `aeson`'s generic instances.

 Calling `GET` on a `Ref Product` or "/products/:id" gives